aiven/aiven-docs/docs/products/opensearch/howto/opensearch-log-integration.md

             cloud, region and plan to use.
 You should also give your service a name.
 The service overview page shows the nodes rebuilding, and then indicates when they are ready.
-        -   If you\'re already using OpenSearch on Aiven, you can use your running OpenSearch service as a destination for your metrics data.
+        -   If you're already using OpenSearch on Aiven, you can use your running OpenSearch service as a destination for your metrics data.
 If you are a member of more than one Aiven project with *operator* or *admin* access rights, you need